Breakfast, Coffee, and the Market

 At the southeast end of Boulevard de Magenta I reached Place de la République.
 That location used to be called Château d'Eau, as it was the site of a large water tank.

 I turned almost 360° to head northwest on the much smaller rue Château d'Eau.
 That took me past the Bourse du Travail or the Labor Exchange.
 It's definitely an anti-Fascist group.
-No nonsense about Nazis being "very fine people".
+There's no nonsense here about the Nazis being "very fine people".

 The sapeurs-pompiers or the Fire Brigade, literally the Sappers and Pumpers, have a station a few blocks past the labor hall.